DEFRA/gwa-web/README.md

 An example `.env` file exists in the root directory - [.env.example](.env.example).
 Once the prerequisites are complete, create a copy of the file and rename it to `.env`, then add the appropriate values to the variables.
-The application should start up successfully.

 #### Reference data

 There are a number of reference data items used within the application.
 Each item should be available within the DB, in the `reference-data` container.
-The best source of the data is to get a copy of it from an already running system as the data will change overtime.
+The best source of the data is to get a copy of it from an already running system as the data changes overtime.
+Failing that, the initial data files are available within the infrastructure repository.
 The items required are:

 * `areaToOfficeMap`
 * `organisationList`